Mental health and wellbeing

 - Speak with a trusted person yourself - to review your support, debrief and acknowledge your own emotional response.
 Supporting others can be a hard role at times.

-Experiencing a mental health problem can often be frightening and confusing but the key thing to remember is that many people feel this way.
-It's important for you to find the right support and/or treatment for you.
+Experiencing a mental health problem can often be frightening and confusing but the key thing to remember is that many people feel this way and it’s important you find the right support and/or treatment for you.

 We recommend that if you’re experiencing any feelings of continued low mood or continued worry/anxiety that you speak to someone you trust.
 Talking to someone is key to helping you understand what you’re feeling and what support you might need.

-You could also call the NHS on 111 for advice, or seek help from your GP.
-They're well placed to be able to support you and recommend any professional support options or treatment.
+You could also call the NHS line111 for advice or seek help from your GP.
+They’re well placed to be able to support you and recommend any professional support options or treatment.

 For immediate concerns, where you feel there may be a serious risk of harm to someone and they need professional help fast, call 999 or take them to A&E for an urgent mental health assessment.